The Bag Lady - Savannah, Georgia

 Spago - Los Angeles, California

 The McDonald brothers founded the original restaurant in California in 1940.
-Businessmen Ray Kroc bought a McDonalds franchise in Illinois in 1955 and later purchased the entire corporation.
-He wisely kept the name.
+Businessmen Ray Kroc bought a McDonald's franchise in Illinois in 1955 and later purchased the entire corporation, wisely keeping the name.
 After all, would you want to eat a Big Kroc?

 Pizza Hut

-Pizza Hut goes back to Wichita, Kansas in 1958.
-Pizza Hut founders Dan and Frank Carney chose the name in the simplest way- money.
-Or lack of.
-They wanted a name that was short, to make the price of the sign cheaper.
+Pizza Hut goes back to Wichita, Kansas, in 1958.
+Pizza Hut founders Dan and Frank Carney chose the name in the simplest way: money.
+Or lack thereof.
+They wanted a name that was short to make the price of the sign cheaper.
 Do you think it would have been as successful as Pizza Inn?

 Starbucks

-According to Gordon Bowker, the name Starbucks was inspired by an old mining camp in the Cascades, called Starbo.
+According to Gordon Bowker, the name Starbucks was inspired by an old mining camp in the Cascades called Starbo.
 The name Starbo led Bowker to think of the first mate in Moby Dick (naturally, whales and coffee go hand in hand), who was named Starbuck.
-And Viola!
-Starbucks was born.
+And voilà, Starbucks was born.
 Bowker also says that the coffeehouse giant was almost christened Cargo House.
-It sounds more like a pants store.

 Wendy’s

-Wendy’s first opened it doors in 1969, in Dublin Ohio.
+Wendy’s first opened its doors in 1969, in Dublin, Ohio.
 Founder Dave Thomas named the burger chain after his daughter, who was nicknamed Wendy.
 (Her real name was Melinda, but she pronounced it Winda.)
-The spunky red head mascot of Wendy’s is also based on Dave’s daughter, Melinda.
+The spunky redhead mascot of Wendy’s is also based on Dave’s daughter, Melinda.